peterlacko/gooddata-ui/docs/attribute_elements_component.md

 copyright: (C) 2007-2018 GoodData Corporation
 ---

-This is a low level counterpart to the [AttributeFilter component](attribute_filter_component.md) that lists attribute values and lets you completely customize how they are rendered.
+Attribute elements component is a low level counterpart to the [Attribute Filter component](attribute_filter_component.md).

+It lists attribute values and allows you to completely customize how they are rendered.

-The children function receives the following arguments:
+The child function receives the following arguments:
-*  An array of attributes
+*  an array of attributes
-*  A callback to load more values
+*  a callback to load more values
-*  Loading status
+*  loading status
-*  An optional error object
+*  an optional error object

-## Example
+### Example

 In the following example, attribute values are listed as a combination of checkboxes and label elements, a 'load more' button, and an ```onChange``` callback that logs the selected values to the console.